-- 6. Shift the Altitude Adjuster Bar into the correct slotted position.
+- i) Slot 9 73-78° Note it is necessary to remove the Lock Knobs and shift the mount into its 90° position in order to utilize this upper slot.
+Once done, lower the axis and restore the knobs. - 6.
+Shift the Altitude Adjuster Bar into the correct slotted position.
 Note that the re-positioning is done so quickly and easily that trial and error positioning is inconsequential.
-There is a degree scale on each Polar Fork with a corresponding indicator line on the beveled edge of the worm wheel housing to assist you.
-See photos above. - 7.
-Note that the threaded rod has a rounded end.
-Also observe that the underside of the R.A.
-Axis has an inset socket.
-When you loosen the Polar Axis Lock Knobs and lower the polar axis be sure that the rod comes to rest fully seated in this socket.
-A little wiggle of the adjuster knob will ensure its proper seating. - 8.
-Turn the Altitude Adjustment Knob to raise or lower the Polar Axis to your approximate observing latitude (note the previously mentioned altitude lines on the side).
-Tighten the Polar Axis Lock Knobs with finger pressure only.
-You do not need to tighten with the hex key.
+There is a degree scale on each Polar Fork with a corresponding indicator line on the back of the worm wheel housing to assist you.
+(See photo at right.)

-Later, as you adjust the mount's altitude when polar aligning, you should always make the final adjustments pushing upwards.
-Additionally, the lock knobs should be increasingly tightened as the final adjustments are made.
+- 7. Note that the threaded rod has a rounded end.
+Also observe that the underside of the R.A. axis has an inset socket.
+When you loosen the Altitude Lock Knobs and lower the polar axis be sure that the rod comes to rest fully seated in this socket.
+A little wiggle of the adjuster knob will ensure its proper seating. - Turn the Altitude Adjustment Knob to raise or lower the Polar Axis to your approximate observing latitude (note the previously mentioned altitude lines on the side).
+Tighten the altitude locking knobs with finger pressure only.
+You do not need to tighten with the hex key. - Later, as you adjust the mount's altitude when polar aligning, you should always make the final adjustments pushing upwards.
+Additionally, the locking knobs should be increasingly tightened as the final adjustments are made.